vjacek/vjacek.github.io/content/writing/2024-5-6-Something-Exciting.md

 draft: false
 ---

-I've been reading a huge amount of SciFi recently, and wanted to try writing my own original story with a brand new idea, with an Asimov-style twist at the end.
+I've been reading a huge amount of SciFi recently, and wanted to try writing my own original story with a brand new idea and an Asimov-style twist at the end.

 Enjoy -